 Attachment in Adulthood

 Although Bowlby was primarily focused on understanding the nature of the infant–caregiver relationship, he believed that attachment characterized human experience across the life course.
 It was not until the mid-1980s, however, that researchers began to take seriously the possibility that attachment processes may be relevant to adulthood.
 Hazan and Shaver (1987) were two of the first researchers to explore Bowlby’s ideas in the context of romantic relationships.
 According to Hazan and Shaver, the emotional bond that develops between adult romantic partners is partly a function of the same motivational system—the attachment behavioral system—that gives rise to the emotional bond between infants and their caregivers.
 Hazan and Shaver noted that in both kinds of relationship, people (a) feel safe and secure when the other person is present; (b) turn to the other person during times of sickness, distress, or fear; (c) use the other person as a “secure base” from which to explore the world; and (d) speak to one another in a unique language, often called “motherese” or “baby talk.”
-(See Box 2)
+(See Focus Topic 2)

 On the basis of these parallels, Hazan and Shaver (1987) argued that adult romantic relationships, such as infant–caregiver relationships, are attachments.
 According to Hazan and Shaver, individuals gradually transfer attachment-related functions from parents to peers as they develop.
 Thus, although young children tend to use their parents as their primary attachment figures, as they reach adolescence and young adulthood, they come to rely more upon close friends and/or romantic partners for basic attachment-related functions.
 Thus, although a young child may turn to his or her mother for comfort, support, and guidance when distressed, scared, or ill, young adults may be more likely to turn to their romantic partners for these purposes under similar situations.